AhmadBahaa1995/B-PASS/README.md

 # B-PASS: Seismic Data Processing and Simulation

 ## 1. Project Overview
 This repository contains Python scripts for processing seismic data from the Niigata experiment and for simulating seismic wave propagation to model the effects of CO₂ injection.
-The project combines real-world data analysis with forward modeling to understand subsurface changes.
+The project combines real-world data analysis with forward modeling to understand subsurface changes (Doi:10.5281/zenodo.17075959).

 The primary goals of the project are: